sunnymnie/crypto/theses/battlefly-long.md

 - Increase in Tournaments can hopefully raise to over 1000 DAU.
 Team is very iterative, wanting to test hypotheses.
 Currently Racer has two plans: (1) from elite NFT racing game that people like to watch and stream + tournaments, or (2) relaxing Metamask mobile enabled farming game for Nectar.
 - Battlefly has a shield and hull.
 Once shield is worn down, then hull can be destroyed.
 Shield is always regenerating.
 - Balance with Nectar and wins: More loses --> more Nectar --> better loadout --> more wins.
 Collecting nectar early with Racer helps with getting a head start with loadouts
+- Ethics alignment: First time lead dev for Racer met a crypto games company who hired him for his game developing and community building skills and not to make a quick buck flipping NFTs. [fly ones](https://youtu.be/P4olCXV7fhA?t=1138).
+Main goals: game is (1) accessible (2) sustainable (3) inclusive.
+Accessible is a key challenge with a crypto game which will need addressing

+#### Battlefly Racer
+- Originally planned to be a mini-game just to indicate that the devs are working on the main game and in the meantime people can play
+- Now figuring out how Racer fits in the main game with the help of the community

+#### Factions
+- Potentially some alpha for investing in this game by picking factions interested in, collecting nectar which will have lots of uses with mods, and mods will be very fun and gamey [fly ones](https://youtu.be/P4olCXV7fhA?t=1037)

 Questions:
 - Would the Racer game continue to be around for Phase 2 and 3?
 Would it be around for Seasons 2 and allow users to farm Nectar?